Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

 - The pitching staff for the Dodgers had a collective 9.1 K/9 last season, the fifth-best in the league.

-- The Dodgers had the top team ERA among all MLB pitching staffs (2.81).
+- The Dodgers had the top team ERA among all league pitching staffs (2.81).

 - Dodgers pitchers combined to give up 152 home runs (0.9 per game), the sixth-fewest in the big leagues.